julietrb1/phpvms-xplane/README.md

 3. Start a flight in X-Plane 12.
 4. The application will receive the UDP payloads and update the PIREP in phpVMS.
 5. Interact with the application through the Terminal User Interface (if TUI_ENABLED is true).

-### Terminal User Interface (TUI)

-The application includes an interactive Terminal User Interface (TUI) that allows you to:

-- Monitor UDP metrics in real-time (packets received, last sender, last status, etc.)
-- Start a new flight by entering flight details (airline ID, flight number, aircraft ID, departure, arrival)
-- File a completed flight
-- Cancel an active flight
-- Reset the active PIREP

-#### TUI Keyboard Shortcuts

-- `?`: Toggle help view
-- `q` or `Ctrl+C`: Quit the application
-- `s`: Start a new flight (when in flight input mode)
-- `f`: File the active flight
-- `c`: Cancel the active flight
-- `r`: Reset the active PIREP
-- `Tab`: Navigate to the next input field
-- `Shift+Tab`: Navigate to the previous input field

-You can disable the TUI by setting `TUI_ENABLED=false` in your environment or .env file, or by using the `-tui=false` command-line flag.

 ## Development